donnyroufs/leaguedex.app/README.md

 Leaguedex is a tool designed to help League of Legends players continuously improve their gameplay.
 We currently offer one core feature, with more planned for the future:

-- An advanced Reminder system that allows players to create detailed game plans and learning strategies
+- An advanced cue system that allows players to create detailed game plans and learning strategies

 Upcoming features:
 - A note-taking system to track and monitor your personal progress
 - Matchup advice powered by our comprehensive knowledge base
 - Enhanced review tools, including an animated map to analyze macro plays

+---

+- [ ] What to do with migrating existing models on FS?
+Do we use sqlite?
+Do we write a migrator?
+I also dont think I should be looking at file name but rather id?
+- [ ] How are we going to catch potential issues between serialization/deserialization of this data?
+Our tests didnt catch it
+- [ ] Fix sidebar, it still isnt right.